An Exploration of Baroque Art, Architecture & Sculpture

 4. Saint Jerome Comforted by Angels by Rutilio Manetti.

-The painting was not mentioned in the art literature until 350 years, though it was one of the most extraordinary of Manetti’s compositions.
-The piece of still life proclaims through open books, skull in the foreground with a dramatic use of light and shadows, highlighted through a dark background.
+This Baroque painting was not mentioned in the art literature until 350 years later, though it was one of the most extraordinary of Manetti’s compositions.
+The piece of still life proclaims through open books and skull in the foreground with a dramatic use of light and shadows, highlighted through a dark background.
+A little provenance about the painting is that in the 1620s, this painting was brought to completion when Manetti was in his fifties, and he produced artworks like Pope Alexander I Freed from Prison and Ruggiero and Alcina.
+These works, similarly, made clear how deeply Manetti was assimilated with the naturalistic innovations of Caravaggio and his followers.

 The artwork is in an oil-paint medium with an assimilation of the naturalistic styles derived from Caravaggio and his followers.